Betty Boop's Bizzy Bee

 Betty Boop's Bizzy Bee is a 1932 Fleischer Studios animated short film starring Betty Boop and featuring Bimbo and Koko the Clown.

 Plot

-Betty's the owner and operator of the Bizzy Bee, a popular lunch wagon in the city.
+Betty Boop is the owner and operator of the Bizzy Bee, a popular lunch wagon in the city.
 Even though wheat cakes are the only food item on the menu, the place is always packed, thanks to Betty Boop's cute face.
+Bimbo saw her and gave her a rose, when Betty Boop give a heart.
+Bimbo chase it with a net, and it land on the inside.
+Koko the Clown asks for a hot soup, unfortunately, it was cold, like freezing cold with ice skating on top.
+Betty Boop grab a fire to heat it up.
 A running gag centers around a hippopotamus vainly requesting that someone "please pass the sugar"; in the end, he's covered with sugar.